shivajid/tensor_crunch/README.md

-# Tensor Crunch: PEFT Tuning with JAX
+# Tensor Crunch: LLM Fine-Tuning with JAX/Tunix and Maxtext

 This repository provides a collection of scripts and examples for Parameter-Efficient Fine-Tuning (PEFT) of large language models, with a focus on Google's Gemma models.
 It includes implementations for techniques like LoRA (Low-Rank Adaptation) and SFT using both JAX/Flax.
 These tutorials are build using Google's [Tunix](https://github.com/google/tunix.git).
 You can read more about it in the  ([docs](https://deepwiki.com/google/tunix/1-overview)).